FAQ

 2. What is the total life of the quarry?

 Depending on market conditions, it may take up to 80 years to mine.
-We expect to mine about 50 acres in the first 10 years.

 3. How will property be used?

 Set on 1,500 acres of property, the quarry will be uniquely designed to fit within the existing landscape and topography.
 There will be 600+ acres of buffer, setback and non-mining areas.
-More than 40% of the property will not be mined.

 4. How close will you mine to the property line?